jlipps/jlipps.com/app/content/blurbs/theology-background.md

 them.
 So many elements of what I believed about the Bible growing up have been revolutionized by exposure to current research in these areas.

-I'm currently enrolled (very much part-time) at [Regent College](https://regent-college.edu) in Vancouver, BC, pursuing a ThM in Interdisciplinary Studies.
-My area of focus is the theology of technology, bringing together my lifelong interest and career in technology with considerations of the transcendent.
-Specifically, my research is on understanding modern technology and our use of it from the perspective of the Biblical themes of Creation, Imago Dei, and Fall.
+In 2024 I completed a ThM (master of theology) in Interdisciplinary Studies at [Regent College](https://regent-college.edu) in Vancouver, BC.
+My area of focus was the theology of technology, bringing together my lifelong interest and career in technology with considerations of the transcendent.
+Specifically, my research was on understanding modern technology (and Generative AI in particular) and our use of it from philosophical perspectives as well as perspectives informed by the early chapters of Genesis.